marcellodash/willows-dream/doc/preliminary/proposal.md

 Willow's Dream is set to be a open-source platformer game with RPG elements developed for the Sega Genesis with plans to port the game to the SNES.
 There are many advantages to developing a modern game for an older generation game console.

 * Staying true to iconic themes and concepts will gain the reverence of niche communities of retro game collectors.
-* Carefully designing within the system's hardware limitations will make for an exciting challenge.
+* Designing within the system's hardware limitations will make for an exciting challenge.
 * Keeping the project an open-source and collaborative experience will provide a platform for others to be inspired.
 * Due to the wide availability of software and hardware emulators, developing for a vintage console will ensure cross-platform distribution (ex: [RetroPie](https://retropie.org.uk/), [Retron](https://hyperkin.com/Retron5/), etc).